How is Zeffy free?

 FAQs on 501(c) Organizations

 A 501(c) status aims to give nonprofit organizations a tax break and support their presence working for the public benefit.
-This helps NPOs to commit to their mission and use entire funds for their success without any tax liability.
+This helps NPOs commit to their mission and use entire funds for their success without tax liability.

 A 501(c) and 501(c)3 nonprofits are similar in status but differ slightly in their tax benefits.
 Both types of nonprofits get tax exemption from Federal income tax, but 501(c)3 may allow its donors to write off donations, whereas 501(c) does not.